AlexanderLustig/CyberSecurity-Learning-Journey/Python Essentials 1 Cisco/README.md

-5/7/2024 - First day learning python with the Cisco Skills for All.
-Overall, I would rate it a _ out of 10.
+5/7/2024 - First day learning Python with the Cisco Skills for All.
+Overall, I would rate it a 3 out of 10.
+Most of the day consisted of trying to figure GitHub and Python out, downloading the necessary stuff, and whatnot.
+But from what I was for into the Cisco, it looks similar to JavaScript, something I already have experience in.